noxtoby/science/_pages/student-projects.md

 Model comparison is an unsolved problem, but there are existing approaches that perform well under many circumstances.
 This project aims to help in situations where model comparison doesn't provide convincing/conclusive evidence that one model is superior to another — in particular, for clustering algorithms.

 In the context of disease progression modelling, clustering has been employed to estimate multiple disease progression sequences such as in the Subtype and Stage Inference algorithm, SuStaIn (Young, et al, Nature Communications 2018).
 SuStaIn analyses currently decide the number of subtypes using cross-validation via the cross-validation information criterion (CVIC) and test set log-likelihood.
-This project aims to augment/replace this with ideas base don information content, e.g., are the subtype progression patterns significantly different from each other (in a statistical sense)?
+This project aims to augment/replace this with ideas based on information content, e.g., are the subtype progression patterns significantly different from each other (in a statistical sense)?
 Does the Nth subtype add information to the N-1 subtypes model?
 And other important questions.

 * * *